-This is an old-school Texas BBQ Prime Rib recipe which means, for me, that smoking with Post Oak is a must.
-It is a very mild wood and is best used for long smoking times since it doesn’t overpower the beef.
+This is an old-school Texas BBQ Prime Rib recipe, which means that smoking with Post Oak is a must.
+Post oak is a very mild wood and is best used for long smoking since it doesn’t overpower the beef.

-Begin by cutting back a thin layer of the fat cap on a prime rib which will secure the seasonings to the meat during cooking.
-The Dijon mustard really doesn’t add much more than a sticky surface for the pickling spices, and the mustard will melt away during the cooking process.
-Pickling spice is used because it has all of the key ingredients to make up this flavor profile, which is essentially a mixture of red pepper flakes, white peppercorns, yellow mustard seed, whole clove, dried thyme, rosemary, coriander seed, organic bay leaves (crumbled), marjoram and sometimes dried orange or lemon peel.
-This technique was in use well before I was born, and is still used in central and southeast Texas.
+Begin by cutting back a thin layer of the fat cap on a prime rib to secure the meat’s seasonings during cooking.
+The Dijon mustard doesn’t add much more than a sticky surface for the pickling spices, and the mustard will melt away during the cooking process.
+P pickling spice is used because it has all of the key ingredients to make up this flavor profile, which is essentially a mixture of red pepper flakes, white peppercorns, yellow mustard seed, whole clove, dried thyme, rosemary, coriander seed, organic bay leaves (crumbled), marjoram and sometimes dried orange or lemon peel.
+This technique was used well before I was born in central and southeast Texas.

-Be sure to brush off all of the spices after the prime rib is cooked, since leaving them on would make for an unpleasant eating experience (no one wants to bite down on a whole clove or coriander seed).
-After removing the spices, add salt and coarse grind pepper and then broil off the top of the prime rib to give it that nice crunchy crust all over.
-The spices really do add some delicious flavor and can also be used when preparing Prime Rib to be roasted in the oven.
+Be sure to brush off all of the spices after the prime rib is cooked since leaving them on would make for an unpleasant eating experience (no one wants to bite down on a whole clove or coriander seed).
+After removing the spices, add salt and coarse grind pepper, and then broil off the top of the prime rib to give it that nice crunchy crust.
+Spices add some delicious flavor and can also be used when roasting Prime Rib in the oven.
 Just follow the same technique and remove the pickling seasonings after it has cooked.

 Wine pairings for Smoked Post Oak Prime Rib: Maroon Cabernet Sauvignon Maroon Vyd.
 Combsville District, 2013, Locations F Red Blend, Dave Phinney, Joseph Phelps Insignia, 2014